Urinary Tract Infection in Women

 How is a UTI diagnosed?

-Your caregiver will ask about your signs and symptoms.
-He may press on your stomach, sides, and back to check if you feel pain.
-You may also need the following tests:
+Your healthcare provider will ask about your signs and symptoms.
+Your provider may press on your abdomen, sides, and back to check if you feel pain.
+You may need any of the following:

 How is a UTI treated?

 - Antibiotics treat a bacterial infection.
 If you have UTIs often (called recurrent UTIs), you may be given antibiotics to take regularly.
 You will be given directions for when and how to use antibiotics.
 The goal is to prevent UTIs but not cause antibiotic resistance by using antibiotics too often.

 - Medicines may be given to decrease pain and burning when you urinate.
 They will also help decrease the feeling that you need to urinate often.
 These medicines may make your urine orange or red.

 The following list of medications are in some way related to or used in the treatment of this condition.

 What can I do to prevent a UTI?